Addiction Aftercare in New York, NY (646) 918-5955

-Addiction aftercare is the lifelong process of ensuring that a recovering addict does not relapse.
+Addiction aftercare in New York is the lifelong process of ensuring that a recovering addict does not relapse.
 Also referred to as relapse prevention and sober living, the point of addiction aftercare is to help former addicts transition from residential treatment facilities to less controlled situations where they may be tempted to use again.
 Addiction aftercare is the most critical process of any addiction treatment program.

-Generally speaking, addiction aftercare is anything that helps an addict maintain sobriety.
+Generally speaking, addiction aftercare in New York is anything that helps an addict maintain sobriety.
 The best-known relapse prevention program is Alcoholics Anonymous, which consists of meetings at which former, recovering, and current alcoholics help each other deal with addiction.
 Programs for relapse prevention can involve counseling, family therapy, medical intervention for dealing with underlying anxiety and mental health disorders, and motivational therapy.

 In simplest terms, aftercare is a support program designed to help individuals avoid relapse.
 Though overcoming addiction is hard, avoiding relapse for the rest of one's life is even harder.
 Aftercare provides the support and resources individuals need to maintain sobriety.